raspberrypilearning/hello-world-simplified/en/step_2.md

 Find the `# Put code to run below here` line.

-Click below that line.
-The flashing `|` is the cursor and shows where you will type.
+The flashing `|` is the cursor.
+It shows where you will type.

 --- /task ---